ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

    The input to the Mixed Radix NTT is a sequence of integers $a_0, a_1, \ldots, a_{N-1}$, where $N$ is not strictly required to be a power of two.
 Instead, $N$ can be any composite number, ideally factorized into primes or powers of primes.

 2. **Factorization and Decomposition:**
    Unlike the Radix-2 algorithm, which strictly divides the computational problem into halves, the Mixed Radix NTT algorithm implements a flexible decomposition approach which isn't limited to prime factorization.

    For example, an NTT of size 256 can be decomposed into two stages of $16 \times \text{NTT}_{16}$, leveraging a composite factorization strategy rather than decomposing into eight stages of $\text{NTT}_{2}$.
 This exemplifies the use of composite factors (in this case, $256 = 16 \times 16$) to apply smaller NTT transforms, optimizing computational efficiency by adapting the decomposition strategy to the specific structure of $N$.

-3. **Butterfly Operations with Multiple Radixes:**
+3. **Butterfly Operations with Multiple Radices:**
    The Mixed Radix algorithm utilizes butterfly operations for various radix sizes.
 Each sub-transform involves specific butterfly operations characterized by multiplication with twiddle factors appropriate for the radix in question.

    The generalized butterfly operation for a radix-$r$ element can be expressed as: